tenzir/tenzir/web/docs/setup/tune.md

 ### Tune catalog fragmentation

 The catalog keeps state that grows linear in the number of partitions.
-The configuration option `max-partition-size` determines an upper bound of the number of records per partition, which is inversely linked to the number of partitions.
+The configuration option `vast.max-partition-size` determines an upper bound of the number of records per partition, which is inversely linked to the number of partitions.
 For example, a large value yields fewer partitions whereas a small value creates more partitions.

-In other words, increasing `max-partition-size` is an effective method to reduce the memory footprint of the catalog, at the cost of creating larger partitions.
+In other words, increasing `vast.max-partition-size` is an effective method to reduce the memory footprint of the catalog, at the cost of creating larger partitions.

 ### Configure catalog and partition indexes